 This page is operated by Judici.com, not a court.
 Links to this page do not constitute endorsement by any court of the content, policies, or services offered here.

 To learn more about a service or to subscribe, follow the 'More info/Subscribe...' link.

 Judges: to see what Courtlook can do for you, check out this page

 For attorneys, the power of Courtlook comes from the assignment of the attorney's registration number in the court's case management system, which automatically enables several useful features for the attorney of record:

 See My Judici video for more on these features.

 Like our Multicourt subscription, Courtlook lets you search across all participating courts page. with one search.
 Among other things, this enables research on a potential client or witness.
 See our research video for more on this.

 Courtlook includes online access to the case document file for the attorney of record, which offers access to both electronic filings and scanned documents, from counsel and judges.
 Check out our Courtlook Docs video to see this in action.
 To see which courts support Courtlook Docs, see the participating courts page.

 E-filing is also available in some courts.
-For more on this, and how to get a free trial, check out the premium services page for our e-filing service.
+For more on this service, which courts offer it, and how to get a free trial, go here.

 Note: the videos referenced above are in the Flash format, so, they may not display on devices which do not have the Adobe Flash Player, including various Apple devices.